Pancreatic insufficiency

 What causes pancreatic insufficiency?

-The two most common causes of pancreatic insufficiency are cystic fibrosis and chronic pancreatitis.
+The two most common causes of pancreatic insufficiency are Cystic Fibrosis and chronic pancreatitis.
 Other, rarer conditions include Shwachman (Diamond) syndrome, Pearson’s syndrome, Johanson-Blizzard syndrome, isolated enzyme deficiencies, pancreatic agenesis and hypoplasia.

 How often does pancreatic insufficiency occur?